IRTF-HRPC/drafts/draft-political.md

 Conclusion
 ==========

-Economics, competition, collaboration, openness, and political impact have been an inherent part of the work of the IETF since its early beginnings.
-The IETF cannot ordain which standards are to be used on the networks, and it specifically does not determine the laws of regions or countries where networks are being used, but it does set open standards for interoperability on the Internet, and has done so since the inception of the Internet.
+Economics, competition, collaboration, openness, and political impact have been an inherent part of the work of the IETF since its early beginnings {{Russell}} {{BramanII}} {{Abbate}}.
+The IETF cannot ordain which standards are to be used on the networks, and it specifically does not determine the laws of regions or countries where networks are being used, but it does set open standards for interoperability on the Internet, and has done so for many of the Internet's formative years.
 Because a standard is the blue-print for how to accomplish a particular task, the adopted standards have a normative effect.
 The standardization work at the IETF has direct implications on what is perceived as technologically possible and useful where networking technologies are being deployed, and thus its standards reflect what is considered by the technical community as feasible and good practice.

 Whereas there might not be agreement among the Internet protocol community on the specific political nature of the technological development process and its outputs, it is undisputed that standards and protocols are both products of a political process, and they can also be used for political means.
 Therefore protocols and standards are not 'value-neutral, and neither is the IETF' {{RFC3935}}.

-Thus we can answer the research question 'are protocols political' in affirmative fashion.
+While 'standards emerge from contested contexts, they immediatly function as a means of control within the political and economic order' {{Russell}}, protocols and standards as abstract isolated artefacts might not be political, but their design, development, deployment, and implementation is.
+Therefore we might need to give a qualified answer to the research question, in the sense that protocols can never be understood outside of their actual shaping, use, and function, which is inherently political.

-Further research could explore how the political nature of protocols can be taken into account in the standards development process in order to (1) to minimize negative unintended social consequences, (2) ensure clear understanding of the intended consequences, (3) maintain importance of the IETF as open standards body that facilitates global interoperability.
+Further research could explore how the political nature of the design, development, standardization, and deployment of protocols can be taken into account in the standards development process in order to (1) to minimize negative unintended social consequences, (2) ensure clear understanding of the intended consequences, (3) maintain importance of the IETF as open standards body that facilitates global interoperability.

 Security Considerations
 =======================